 - Add a little vegetable stock and whizz into a delicious soup.

-A hearty vegetarian chilli is the perfect winter dish to feed a crowd.
+A hearty vegan chilli is the perfect winter dish to feed a crowd.
 Healthy, rich, flavourful and filling with a gentle heat and earthy notes from the cumin.
 Cook in a casserole in the oven or in the slow cooker.
+Vegetarian, Vegan, Gluten Free.

 - 2 tsp cumin

 - 2 tsp sunflower oil

 - 1 tin haricot beans

 - 1 tbs paprika